rsvasudev/labreport4/index.md

 Description:

 As you can see, similar to -r, it returns the filepaths and the respective lines in the file where "Portland" is used.
 Note that it will only return lines where the word "Portland" is contained not lines where the string "Portland" is.
 For example, it wouldnt return a line where the word "Portland's" is used.
 This is how it differs to -r by itself.
 Again, -r enables for a search to be done for everything in the ./technical/911report directory and all its subdirectories.
+Agian the nature of the recurisve search is very useful due to its ease and speed.
+Additonally, the search is without phrase's like "Portland's" in its output or "Portlander" that help for a mroe specific and in depths earch when required.

 ### grep -n "example string" <path> with file as argument
 ```ruby